 Research Methodology:

 The present study was conducted during 2022-23 in Lakhimpur Kheri district of Uttar Pradesh.
 Out of 15 blocks in Lakhimpur Kheri district, Ramiyabehan and Nighasan block was selected purposively.
 Twelve villages were randomly selected, 10 farmers from each village were selected which comprised of a total of 120 respondents.
-The data were collected with the help of pre- tested structured interview schedule by holding personal interview with Mustard growers by the researcher.
+The data were collected with the help of pre- tested structured interview schedule by holding personal interviews with Mustard growers by the researcher.
 Based on the knowledge that respondents already possess, the respondents' level of understanding regarding mustard cultivation practices was determined.
-All knowledge-related questions were binary, asking "yes or no" If the responder selected "yes" they received a score of 1, and if they selected "no" they received a score of 2.
+All knowledge-related questions were binary, asking "yes or no." If the responder selected "yes" they received a score of 1, and if they selected "no" they received a score of 2.

 Knowledge extent = Number of scores obtainedTotal no. of possible scores X 100